ShreyasSaunshi/v1/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new?utm_source=create-next-app&utm_medium=default-template&utm_campaign=create-next-app)

 Refer to the official [deployment docs](https://nextjs.org/docs/app/building-your-application/deploying) for more options.

-## ✏️ **Customization**
-- 📁 `/components/`: Contains reusable UI components like buttons, card layouts, etc.
-- 🖼 `/public/images/`: All portfolio media, including project screenshots and profile images
-- 📝 `/pages/`: Static content pages like About, Projects, Blog, Contact, Resume
-- 📄 `/styles/`: Custom CSS styles if needed for specific adjustments

-## 🧪 **Development Notes**
-- The contact form is linked to an email service provider (configure in `.env` file).
-- The project and blog content is dynamically loaded using JSON or a headless CMS (adjust based on implementation).
-- Resume download functionality is available through a static link to a PDF file hosted in the public folder.
-- Blog articles can be added via the `blog.json` file or integrated with a CMS for easier content management.

 ## 📄 **License**
 This project is licensed under the MIT License.
 You may use and modify it freely for personal or commercial purposes.